 - Company logo.
 If anyone wants to publish about you, they will need your logo to refer to your product or service.
 Have this ready in all formats that could possibly be required (transparent background and different sizes, brand colors).

 - Team or product photos.
 Images make a powerful statement.
 Include a recent team photo or showcase a product feature.

 Quick Tip: Make sure your media assets are easily downloadable.
 You can use a file sharing service like Dropbox or Box to group all of your files and then add the link in your Press Kit.

 Who founded the company or who are some key team members that are imperative to the company’s history?
 Give a short biography, describe their background and how it all started.
 Don’t forget to mention their current role in the company.

 Quick tip: This is another place you will need to make sure all the contact links are updated!
 You wouldn’t want to miss a chance to get published simply because of an outdated contact info.

-Easily update your media kit
+Easily update your press kit

 The media kit template is adaptable just like other Xtensio tools.
 It can and should be repurposed, revisited, and revised to suit your evolving needs.
 You can duplicate your folio to easily get started on the next one or save it as a template.
 And remember, all of our templates are meant to be starting points.
-You can always add, delete, and move your modules and sections around with Xtensio’s versatile editor to adapt the media kit to your needs.
+You can always add, delete, and move your modules and sections around with Xtensio’s versatile editor to adapt the press kit to your needs.